-People with TS often face discrimination & stigmatization in the workplace.
-Many adults with TS don’t pursue job interviews or job advancements due to their tics.
-Many also feel that their tics keep them from fulfilling their fullest potential.
-By creating a more understanding & accommodating workplace, companies can help individuals with TS thrive and be successful in their careers.
+People with Tourette Syndrome and other Tic Disorders often face discrimination and stigmatization in the workplace.
+By creating a more understanding and accommodating workplace, companies can help individuals with TS & other Tic Disorders thrive and be successful in their careers.

 What is Tourette Syndrome?

 Tourette Syndrome (TS) is a neurodevelopmental disorder that becomes evident in early childhood or adolescence.

 It is part of the spectrum of Tic Disorders and is characterized by motor and vocal tics.
 The current estimates are that 1 out of every 50 children has TS or another persistent Tic Disorder.

 Connecting to and Hiring Adults with Neurodiversity to Grow Employment